techbyvj/react-native-video-trimmer-ui/README.md

 # react-native-video-trimmer-ui

-React Native Video Trimmer is a powerful and easy-to-use component that allows you to add video trimming functionality to your React Native applications.
-With this library, users can easily select a specific portion of a video to trim, making it perfect for video editing apps, social media platforms, or any application that requires video manipulation.
+React Native Video Trimmer is a powerful and easy-to-use component that adds video trimming functionality to your React Native applications.
+Perfect for video editing apps, social media platforms, or any application requiring video manipulation.

 ## Key Features